 - Place the cheesecake (uncovered) in the freezer for about an hour.
 I suggest that if you are keeping the cheesecake pie in the springform pan, remove the sides of the pan.

-- After the hour in the freezer, take the cheesecake off the pan (you may have to pry it off with a knife), and wrap it tightly in plastic wrap.
+- After the hour in the freezer, take the cheesecake off the pan, and wrap it tightly in plastic wrap.

 - Place the wrapped cheesecake into a zipped freezer bag or wrap it in aluminum foil.
 Be sure to label and date the cheesecake.